-As described above, antioxidants, including vitamin E, serve to neutralize or reduce free radicals, protecting molecular and cellular components.
+As described above, antioxidants, including vitamin E, neutralize or reduce free radicals, protecting molecular and cellular components.
 Vitamin E, therefore, provides anti-inflammatory effects that may reduce conditions and diseases characterized by inflammation, including arthritis and asthma.

-Working together with selenium and vitamin C, vitamin E helps increase arterial elasticity, lower blood pressure, and prevent heart disease.
+Working with selenium and vitamin C, vitamin E helps increase arterial elasticity, lower blood pressure, and prevent heart disease.

 Vitamin E helps to prevent free radicals from oxygenating cholesterol.
 Because cholesterol only adheres to blood vessels when oxidized, eating sunflower microgreens can lower the risk of developing blocked arteries and reduce heart attack or stroke risk.